 Characteristics of Your Financial Advisors

 - What is your investment philosophy?
-You want to understand your planners’ fundamental beliefs regarding growth and value investing.
+You want to understand your planners’ fundamental growth and value investing beliefs.
+Ask them about their asset allocation strategy and online tools.
 Markets can be turbulent, so you need to know how they may address investments during recessions.

 You need to understand the benchmarks that will provide you with results relative to your financial goals.
 There may be different measurements for various aspects of your plan.